arufa-research/polar/README.md

 # Polar

-Polar is a development environment to compile, deploy, test, run them on different networks.
+Polar is a development environment to compile, deploy, test, run scrt contracts on different networks efficiently with an enhanced user friendly experience.

 ## Requirements

+The minimum packages/requirements are as follows:

 - Node 14+
 - Yarn v1.22+ or NPM `v6.0+**
 - Connection to an Secret node.

 Follow our infrastructure README for instructions how to setup a private network.

 ## Setup